But there's something that distinguishes Anna from most other people ... a heroin addiction.

 How would you react if you knew your neighbour was shooting up heroin each day?
 What if your child's teacher, your local pharmacist or a social worker was using heroin?
 How would you react?

-This is Kate's story.
+This is Anna's story.

 I live with my partner in a small rental house.
 We’ve been in the same house for seven years.
 It’s just a neat little weatherboard.
 It’s nothing fancy but it’s clean, most things work and it’s close to everything I need.
 I’ve lived in some horrible places in horrible conditions over the years.
 Thankfully it’s not like that now.

 There is just us and the cats.
 No kids.
 This was a conscious decision.
 We both like kids but after much thought and discussion, we realised that while it would be great to have them, the desire to not have them is stronger.
 I don’t think it’s fair to bring a child into the world if it isn’t truly and wholeheartedly wanted.
 That’s not to say this decision hasn’t had an impact.
 I’m a major disappointment to my family.
 To them, that’s just what you do.
 Find a partner, get married, buy a house, have kids … die.
 I’m not married either.
 But I’ve learned to put their judgements aside and focus on what I want.
 Probably something a lot of users have to do.